patrickward/padd/README.md

   leaving the page or having to enter full edit mode.
 - Make lines and sections (H2) draggable for easy reordering of tasks and notes.
 This would also require more JavaScript, but could greatly enhance the usability of each file as a command center.
-- Add ability to normalize the sort order of date sections within a temporal file (daily/journal).
+- Add ability to reorder date sections within a temporal file (daily/journal).
 This is currently a manual process, but could be automated with a button or command.
-For example, if, for some reason, August 3rd is listed before August 30th, a "normalize" button could reorder the sections correctly.
+For example, if, for some reason, August 3rd is listed before August 30th, a "reorder" button could reorder the sections correctly.
 - Add tests for the various components and functions.
 - Task templates and recurring tasks
 - Cross-file task dependencies and relationships
-- Task statistics and completion reporting
+- When archiving completed tasks, move them to the daily entry associated with the `@done(YYYY-MM-DD)` tag.

 ## Credits